LHNCBC/NLM-PCOR-TB/lung_ct_segmentation/README.md

 For more information please see (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-It deals with training a 2d nnUNet model for lung Segmentation.
+It deals with training a 2d nnUNet model for lung segmentation.

 For training lung segmentation models, we use all the available data from the publicly available datasets , i.e, [LCTSC](https://wiki.cancerimagingarchive.net/display/Public/Lung+CT+Segmentation+Challenge+2017) ,